markel1974/Symphony/src/kernel/vm/core/README.md

 -   **Rich Type Support:** The system includes a comprehensive set of built-in types, including primitives, complex data structures (`Array`, `Map` with mutable and immutable variants), and first-class functions.
 -   **Advanced Features:** The object system has native support for **closures**, correctly managing "free variables" that are captured from outer scopes.
 This is a hallmark of a mature language implementation.

+### 5. The Architectural Handshake: A Mutual Verification Security Model

+While the Strategy Pattern provides modularity, this VM's architecture takes security and robustness a step further by implementing a **"Mutual Verification"** model, also known as an "Architectural Handshake."
+This solves a complex challenge: how to maintain a simple, decentralized auto-registration mechanism for executors while enforcing a strict, centralized security policy.

+This design ensures that every instruction operates under the **Principle of Least Privilege**, but does so through a cooperative, fail-fast verification between the system's core components.

+#### The Handshake Protocol:

+1.  **Granular Access Contracts (`core/iaccess.go`):** The system defines a hierarchy of Go interfaces (`IVMStackOnly`, `IVMReadOnly`, `IVMControlFlow`, etc.).
+Each interface acts as a formal contract, exposing only the minimal set of VM functionalities required for a specific class of operations (e.g., stack manipulation, control flow changes, read-only access).

+2.  **The Sequencer as the Policy Maker:** The `Sequencer` is the sole authority on security policy.
+It is responsible for deciding which access contract (which interface) is appropriate for each opcode.
+For instance, its policy dictates that `OpConstant` should only have read-only access, while `OpJump` requires control-flow privileges.

+3.  **The Executor as the Verifier:** Each `IOpExecutor`'s constructor accepts a base `IVM` interface, allowing for a uniform signature that enables clean auto-registration via `init()` functions.
+However, as its very first action, the constructor performs a type assertion to verify that the provided VM object implements the *exact* specific interface it requires to function correctly.

+    ```go
+    // Example from the NewOpArray constructor
+    func NewOpArray(vm core.IVM, op *bytecode.Opcodes) (core.IOpExecutor, error) {
+        // The executor verifies that the policy supplied by the Sequencer is correct.
+        vmFullAccess, ok := vm.(core.IVMFullAccess)
+        if !ok {
+            // If the contract is not met, the VM fails to initialize.
+            return nil, fmt.Errorf("vm does not implement IVMFullAccess")
+        }
+        return &OpArray{ vm: vmFullAccess, ... }, nil
+    }
+    ```

+#### The Benefits of Mutual Verification:

+* **Fail-Fast Robustness:** This is not a runtime security check.
+It's an **initialization-time** guarantee.
+If a developer makes a mistake in the `Sequencer`'s policy (e.g., assigning the wrong access level to an opcode), the type assertion in the executor's constructor will fail, and the VM will refuse to start.
+This prevents the system from ever running in an insecure or misconfigured state.
+* **Decoupled yet Cohesive:** The security policy is centralized in the `Sequencer`, while the *requirements* for that policy are documented and enforced programmatically within each executor.
+This keeps the components decoupled but ensures they work together correctly.
+* **Preserves Modularity:** The uniform constructor signature allows the elegant `init()`-based auto-registration system to be preserved, making the VM exceptionally easy to extend with new instructions.

+This architectural choice creates a system that is not only secure by design but is also **self-auditing**, where any deviation from the intended security policy is caught automatically at startup.

 ---

 ## Conclusion: